 After such a fantastic week, it seems only fitting to have a closing campfire on Friday evening to recap the week, recognize some outstanding Scouts and leaders, and say goodbye.
-After the campfire has concluded, leaders should stop by the Multi-Purpose Building and pick up their troop's packet, which includes a merit badge report.
+After the campfire has concluded, leaders should stop by the Multi-Purpose Building and pick up their troop's packet, which includes a merit badge report, swim tags, and camp patches.
 Please sort through all the items making sure that the packet is complete before you leave.
 Our area directors will be on-hand to answer any questions.